Eikeik/ohdmGeoserver/README.md

 # ohdmGeoserver

-These are the required steps to install a geowebcache instance on your Debian-Server
+These are the required steps to install a geoserver instance on your Debian-Server
 - User Manual: http://docs.geoserver.org/stable/en/user/

 requirements: